 What this metric tells you: How popular and engaging your Instagram Stories are.

+Social media is no longer something that can be ignored.
 Keeping tabs on your performance is crucial as with any marketing strategy.
 With these crucial Instagram metrics in hand, you are ready to begin reporting on progress.
 Remember you need to ask yourself why you need to track your Instagram metrics.
 This will align with your understanding of the results to your efforts.
 Then you can start measuring these efforts with these 7 metrics for Instagram.